jakemaz66/Energy-Forecasting/README.md

 The results show a few conclusions:
 1. The overall energy consumption of the appliances is decreasing over time.
 2. There is a daily and weekly seasonality to the consumption, with peak times being evening and peak days being Saturdays
-3. The models predict a decrease in variability in the energy consumption as time progresses.
+3. The models predict a decrease in variability in energy consumption as time progresses.

 ## Time Series Energy Deep Learning

-This repository contains a Jupyter Notebook file (`Time Series Energy Deep Learning.ipynb`) that focuses on modeling and predicting the dependent variable 'Appliances' in a time series dataset.
-The notebook implements deep learning models and visualizes the results.

 Purpose: